Notalib/nativescript-accessibility-ext/README.md

 ### accessible (iOS, Android)
 If `true` the element is an accessibility element and all the children will be treated as a single selectable component.

+### automationText (iOS, Android)
+Set the accessibility label on the element, this will be read by the screen reader inplace in any 'text' value the element has.
+Note: This is from NativeScript itself
+      **iOS:** Maps to both `accessibilityLabel` AND `accessibilityIdentifier` **Android:** Maps to contentDescription

 ### accessibilityTraits (iOS)
+Set one or more traits that best fits the elemnet.
 Comma or space separated list of traits.
-You can use one or more values to make the trait as specific as possible.

 | key | Description |
 | --- | ----------- |